brendan-ward/pymgl/README.md

 -   wrapper around Maplibre GL native classes to make constructing and managing properties of the map easier
--   Python bindings created using pybind11 against that wrapper
+-   Python bindings created using nanobind against that wrapper

 The wrapper is located in `src/map.cpp`.